 “But I have Jewish friends!”

 The student was shocked.
 And hopefully something got through.
-And maybe they don’t get to those lessons in elementary school anymore because there is so much focus on testing, on teaching very specified standards & benchmarks.
+And maybe they don’t get to lessons on the Holocaust in elementary school anymore because there is so much focus on testing, on teaching very specified standards & benchmarks.
 Were I an educational conspiracy theorist, I might make the case that students are not taught media literacy & research skills on purpose.

 Raises in test scores are lauded, enshrined on plaques, bandied about on websites, and reported in the local media.
 A raise in test scores for a principal can make their career.
 That is not questioned in our educational system.

 But an email exchange treating the Holocaust like a controversy can go on for months unnoticed.

 I could accept the fact that the reassigned Spanish River High School principal is not himself a Holocaust denier.
 But I cannot accept that any school leader, teacher, or anyone directly involved in the education of students would not commit to stating that the Holocaust was historical fact just because a student, or worse, a parent, might not believe it is.

 As educators, we do our best in the classroom to disseminate information to students.
 We are, however, not in control of the belief systems of our students.
 Merely looking at the number of students who’ve passed through my classroom, some for three full years, I appreciate their contributions but I cannot condone everything they say or do.
 (Don’t even get me started on the conversations I hear that spill over from online gamer sessions into trumpet sectionals.)

 But I have control over what happens in my classroom.
 The buck as well as the hateful & ahistorical utterances stop with me.
 I zap it out whenever I hear it.
 As Dr. Cliff Madsen would say, “You control the environment that in turn controls you.”
 Even if we take long side quests into discussing history & racism, we talk about it.
 We don’t just move on.
 And we watch The Sound of Music as more than just a day-after-concert lesson plan.